The right-sided and left-sided derivatives of a function at a poi... | Channels for Pearson+

 Textbook QuestionTextbook Question

-The right-sided and left-sided derivatives of a function at a point are given by and , respectively, provided these limits exist.
-The derivative exists if and only if .
+The right-sided and left-sided derivatives of a function at a point a are given by and , respectively, provided these limits exist.
+The derivative f′(a) exists if and only if f+′(a)=f−′(a).

 ;